Nara Park / Kofukuji Temple / Nigatsu-do / Todaiji Temple / Kasuga Grand Shrine / Naramachi

 Often overshadowed by its more famous neighbor Kyoto, Nara is omitted from many tourist’s itinerary.

-Many travelers go to Nara to see the statue of the Great Buddha and the sacred deers, but you not only.
+Many travelers go to Nara to see the statue of the Great Buddha and the sacred deers, but Nara’s rich heritage also spans ancient monuments, some of Japan’s oldest temples and shrines and sacred mountain trails – Nara is the starting point of one of the World Heritage Kumano Trails.

 If you have three or four days in Kyoto/Osaka, we also suggest making this day trip.